If you only have time for one attraction in Milan, let it be the Duomo. A visit to Milan cathedral and the Duomo rooftop is an absolute must.

-Although often overlooked (as is most of the times the beautiful Lombardy region), Milan is well worth spending a few days.
+Although often overlooked (as is most of the time the beautiful Lombardy region), Milan is well worth spending a few days.

-There are countless reasons to visit Milan, but if you happen to be there for just a few hours and only have time for one thing, a must do in Milan is, without doubt, walking on the Duomo rooftop and visit the Cathedral, which is the most famous landmark of the city.
+There are countless reasons to visit Milan.
+There are plenty of things to do in the fashion capital, and you can easily have many beautiful day trips from Milan.
+However, if you happen to be there for just a few hours and only have time for one thing, a must-do in Milan is, without a doubt, walking on the Duomo rooftop.
+And, of course, visit the Cathedral, the city’s most famous landmark.

-The construction Milan Duomo started in the late 1300s and it took almost 600 years to complete what became a behemoth cathedral, the largest in Italy and the third in the world in terms of surface (if you wonder which is the largest cathedral in the world, it’s St. Peter’s Basilica in Rome/Vatican City).
+The construction of Milan Duomo started in the late 1300s, and it took almost 600 years to complete what became a behemoth cathedral.
+Indeed, Milan cathedral is the largest in Italy and the third in the world in terms of surface (if you wonder which is the largest cathedral in the world, it’s St. Peter’s Basilica in Rome/Vatican City).
+Renovations are never-ending.

 Mark Twain visited Milan in 1867 and later described his awe in front of the Duomo in Innocents Abroad.